Day-Long Science Programs

 Program Location: The program will take place at the University of Nebraska Medical Center Campus.
 Students will be provided free overnight lodging at Scott Residence Hall at the University of Nebraska at Omaha.
 Each student must have transportation to Omaha to arrive by 3:00 pm on Sunday and arrange for pickup upon conclusion of the program on Saturday around 6:00 pm.
 If needed, students can leave as early as 12:00 pm on that Saturday.
 All meals and transportation during the program are provided.

 SHPEP-YES WISH will offer students a variety of academic and career experiences:

 - Introduction to opportunities in health professions with visits to colleges of medicine, dentistry, pharmacy, nursing, public health, and allied health profession

-- Visit cancer research areas in the Fred & Pamela Buffett Cancer Center, and learn about a variety of opportunities in cancer research professions
+- Discussion on cancer research areas in th Fred & Pamela Buffett Cancer Center, and learn about a variety of opportunities in cancer research professions

 - Learn about research into cancer causes and cures, and about professions in cancer research

 - Clinical exposure through small-group simulation experiences and seminars

 - Exposure to a larger view of health care, health systems, and the social determinants of health

 - An introduction to interprofessional education that addresses effective collaboration across health professions

 - Is a high school sophomore, junior, or senior at the time of application